An Official Statistics Publication for Scotland.

-* PM10 – Scottish emissions accounted for 11 per cent of UK emissions.
-Thirty five per cent of Scottish emissions came from commercial, domestic and agricultural combustion, 21 per cent from agriculture and 16 per cent from transport sources.
+- PM10 – Scottish emissions accounted for 12 per cent of UK emissions.
+Forty seven per cent of Scottish emissions came from commercial, domestic and agricultural combustion, 12 per cent from agriculture and 12 per cent from transport sources.

-* Sulphur dioxide – Scottish emissions accounted for 10 per cent of UK emissions.
-Seventy nine per cent of Scottish emissions came from power generation, 8 per cent from industrial combustion and 7 per cent from commercial, domestic and agricultural combustion.
+- Sulphur dioxide – Scottish emissions accounted for 10 per cent of UK emissions.
+Seventy five per cent of Scottish emissions came from power generation, 8 per cent from industrial combustion and 8 per cent from commercial, domestic and agricultural combustion.

-* Lead – Scottish emissions accounted for 4 per cent of UK emissions.
-Industrial combustion accounted for 31 per cent of Scottish emissions, commercial, domestic and agricultural 28 per cent and energy industries 21 per cent.
+- Lead – Scottish emissions accounted for 6 per cent of UK emissions.
+Industrial processes accounted for 39 per cent of Scottish emissions, industrial combustion 23 per cent, commercial, domestic and agricultural combustion 17 per cent and energy industries 15 per cent.

 Emissions from the offshore oil and gas exploration sector are not attributed to a specific country but are reported within an "unallocated" category.

 There are uncertainties associated with all estimates of pollutant emissions.
 The uncertainty rating are "high" for ammonia, carbon monoxide and PM10, "moderate" for NMVOCs and lead and "low" for nitrogen oxides and sulphur dioxide.
 However, although for any given year considerable uncertainties may surround the emission estimates, it should be noted that trends over time are likely to be more reliable.

 Air pollutant emissions are reviewed every year, and the whole historical data series is revised to incorporate methodological improvements and new data.